themesberg/flowbite/content/getting-started/typescript.md

 // other code
 ```

-Generally speaking, all of the components have an interface definition that you can use whenever you create a new object to make sure that you're using the correct types for parameters and methods.
+Generally speaking, all of the components have an interface definition that you can use whenever you create a new object to make sure that you're using the correct types of parameters and methods.

 When creating a new modal you can set the `ModalInterface` as the main type: